kebreeze/558Project3/World.md

 # Subset the data

-We create a new variable `data_channel` representing all data channels, and remove the six data channel variables.
-Next, we clean up the dataset to only include predicting variables and the response variable.
+We will create a new variable `data_channel` representing all data channels, and remove the six data channel variables.
+Next, we will clean up the dataset to only include predicting variables and the response variable.

 ``` r
 data_channel = rep(NA,nrow(onlineNewsData[,1]))